Paul Carter Harrison: Biography

-Born in New York City, Harrison earned a B.A. in liberal arts from Indiana University in 1957.
+Born in New York City, Harrison earned a Bachelor of Arts in liberal arts from Indiana University Bloomington in 1957.
 Harrison earned an M.A. in psychology and phenomenology from New York City's New School for Social Research in 1962.
 He then went to live in Europe to write and direct for the theater.

 Harrison taught theater at Howard University from 1968 to 1970.
 His students included Phylicia Rashad, Debbie Allen, Linda Goss, Pearl Cleage and Clinton Turner Davis.

 While teaching at California State University, Sacramento (1970–1972), Harrison helped conceive and directed Melvin Van Peebles' "Ain't Supposed To Die a Natural Death" prior to its Broadway production, and wrote his play The Great MacDaddy which was produced by the Negro Ensemble Company in 1973, and won an Obie Award.

 Harrison taught at the University of Massachusetts Amherst from 1972 to 1976 before moving on to Columbia College Chicago in 1976 to work as Chair, Professor, and Writer in Residence at the Theatre Department until his retirement in 2002.
 He was Professor Emeritus.

 Harrison died on December 27, 2021, at the age of 85 at a retirement home in Atlanta.

 Europe

 After graduating from the New School, Harrison went to Spain and the Netherlands for seven years where he worked on his writing and theatre skills.
 He lived in Amsterdam from 1960 to 1967.
-During his time out of the country he wrote a movie called “Stranger On The Square”.
+During his time out of the country he wrote a movie called "Stranger On The Square".
 His first book of edited essays "The Modern Drama Footnote", was published in Amsterdam, as well as his plays, "Pavane for a Deadpan Minstrel" and "Tophat".
-Other plays written, performed and directed in the Netherlands included, "The Post Clerks" and “The Experimental Leader”, the latter becoming the center piece for his book commonly known as “Dialogue from the Opposition”.
+Other plays written, performed and directed in the Netherlands included, "The Post Clerks" and "The Experimental Leader", the latter becoming the center piece for his book commonly known as "Dialogue from the Opposition".

 However, since the English version of this work isn't available the title "Dialogue from the Opposition" seems to be a rather tame re-translation of its Dutch version's title.
 The Dutch publication is named "Dialoog van het verzet" which is more accurately translated as "Dialogue of (the) resistance/rebellion".
 The original English title as it was written by Harrison is noted in the book by Dutch translators (friend of Harrison: H.J.A.
 Hofland and, Carla van Splunteren) as "A Rebel's Dialogue".

 While living in Amsterdam, Harrison married the Dutch actress, Ria Vroemen who gave birth to his daughter, Fonteyn in 1963.